Henriquelay/Zapeador_Bot/README.md

 A [Telegram](https://telegram.org/) bot for zapeadores 😎😎🔝👌

-This bot sends a request to [vemdezapbe.be](http://vemdezapbe.be/) to zapear it's text
+This bot sends a request to [vemdezapbe.be](http://vemdezapbe.be/) to zapear your message's it's text

 This is my first 'actual' program using Python.
 Don't expect much.